sweetsmint/Composition_Java/README.md

 ## See a way to improve something?

-If you see anything that could be improved please open an is
+If you see anything that could be improved please open an issue or start a PR.
+Any help is much appreciated!

+## Additional resources

+Now that you have your app ready to go, it's time to